NETWORK-Z-Dev/dSyncSql/README.md

 dSyncSql is supposed to be a helper for handling MySQL / MariaDB connections and executing queries.
 In addition it will also allow you to automatically create a database's structure like tables, column and such and will automatically create missing columns and tables based off a json Object.

-> [!IMPORTANT]
->
-> This readme is still work in progress and examples and all will come once done.

 ------

 ## Connection setup